 About Home Automation System Project Parts

-An IoT system is build up with some basic components.
+An IoT system is built with some basic components.
 The components are sensors, actuators, embedded systems, networks, user interfaces, and data storage.

 In this project, two types of sensors are used.
 The first one is an LDR or light-dependent resistor to sense the intensity of light.
 The second one is DHT11 to sense temperature and humidity.

-The output pins are connected to the relays are used as actuators.
-Electrical loads like lights, fans are connected to contacts of the relays.
-These relays are controlled by remote through a mobile app.
+The output pins are connected to the relays and are used as actuators.
+Electrical loads like lights and fans are connected to the contacts of the relays.
+These relays are controlled remotely through a mobile app.

-ESP8266 Wifi module used here as an embedded controller programmed by Arduino.
-The Arduino is used to handle analog or digital data received from sensors and to transmit over the web.
+The ESP8266 Wifi module is used here as an embedded controller programmed by Arduino.
+The Arduino handles Analog or digital data received from sensors and transmits over the web.
 At this time it accepts commands from the web and actuates connected devices or actuators.

 Cayenne’s platform is very simple to use.
-This saves time and effort for programming the user interface.
+This saves time and effort in programming the user interface.